toyray/re-stuff/automating-IOLI-crackme0x02/winappdbg/README.md

 Create a `Debug` object with an `EventHandler` object and user-defined callback functions to handle and process debugging event notifications e.g. breakpoints, hooks, etc. The official documentation on Debugging (referenced below) is essential reading for quickly getting up to speed.

-An excerpt of the example script is shown below.
+An excerpt from *wadbg.py* is shown below.

 ```python
 from winappdbg import Debug, EventHandler